 - 10.2 The Government has implemented a standard method for assessing housing need which takes 2014based Household Projections and applies an upward adjustment based on the median house price to earnings ratio. - 10.3 The standard method results in a minimum local housing need for 1,026 dwellings per annum across the plan area.
-In line with the PPG, where strategic policies are being produced jointly, the housing need for the defined area should at least be the sum of the local housing need for each local planning authority; and it is then for the authorities to distribute the need across the plan area.

-R1: The Councils should test the ability to meet the standard method housing requirement figures, which equates to provision of 18,468 dwellings (2018-36 at 1,026 per annum) through the plan-making process; and in appropriate to exceed this, recognising that this is a minimum figure.
+In line with the PPG, where strategic policies are being produced jointly, the housing need for the defined area should at least be the sum of the local housing need for each local planning authority; and it is then for the authorities to distribute the need across the plan area. - 10.4 For the purposes of establishing a housing requirement for five year land supply purposes, the PPG specifically directs that the standard method should be used. - R1: For assessing five year housing land supply pending the adoption of a new Joint Local Plan, the Councils should use the standard method to calculate the minimum housing requirement for Central Lancashire.
+At the time of writing, this is a figure of 1,026 dpa. - The PPG does set out in Para 2a-010 circumstances in which it might be appropriate to plan for higher levels of housing provision than the minimum figures generated by the standard method.
+As the plan-making process progresses, the authorities will need to take account of future data releases and evidence, and engage on what level of housing provision should be planned for in Central Lancashire.
+In bringing together evidence through the plan-making process, the authorities recognise that they will need to further consider whether higher housing provision than the standard method should be made to support the economy, infrastructure delivery or affordable housing in accordance with the PPG. - 10.6 These are however, considerations for the plan-making process, not decision-making.
+For decision making, the PPG on Housing Supply and Delivery is clear that five year housing land supply should be assessed against the standard method.

-- 10.4 This report has sought to work through a logical approach to arrive at a recommended distribution of housing need for the three authority areas in Central Lancashire with due regard to the existing population, jobs and workforce profile of each authority; as well as the existing spatial strategy, a nominal urban capacity figure for each authority and the proportion of nationally significant constraints. - 10.5 The Table below brings all our analysis on these variables together to arrive at a recommended distribution; which can then be applied to the total local housing need figure for the plan area of 1,026 homes per annum.
+- This report has sought to work through a logical approach to arrive at a recommended distribution of housing need for the three authority areas in Central Lancashire with due regard to the existing population, jobs and workforce profile of each authority; as well as the existing spatial strategy, a nominal urban capacity figure for each authority and the proportion of nationally significant constraints. - 10.8 The Table below brings all our analysis on these variables together to arrive at a recommended distribution; which can then be applied to the total local housing need figure for the plan area of 1,026 homes per annum.